 There are some foods that just seem to be hard on teeth.
-Whether it’s the cosmetic concern of having food on your teeth or the discomfort of having something stuck between your teeth, there are some foods that just lead to oral annoyances.
+Whether it’s the cosmetic concern of having food on your teeth or the discomfort of having something stuck between your teeth, food that gets stuck in your teeth can lead to oral annoyances.
 7 of the top offenders are:

-Chewing soft, white bread reduces it quickly to a sticky mass.
-Starchy foods can cause real problems for your dental health.
-They stick to teeth and feed dangerous bacteria.
-White breads are a prime offender.
-They can be dislodged with a toothbrush (or even your tongue) most of the time.
+Chewing soft white bread quickly reduces it to a sticky mass.
+Starchy foods can cause real problems for your dental health because they stick to teeth and feed dangerous bacteria.
+Bits of white bread can be dislodged with a toothbrush (or even your tongue) most of the time.
 But, there are risks to brushing immediately after eating.
-Try swishing with plain water or an oral rinse if you want to maximize tooth health.
+Instead, try swishing with plain water or an oral rinse to maximize tooth health.

 Caramels may be creamy and delicious, but chances are you know the hazards of loving them or have met someone who has experienced the price of loving them.
-Because, even though they are creamy and delicious, they are also enormously sticky.
+After all, caramels are enormously sticky.
 That sticky character produces a two-fold danger to your oral health.
-The sticky caramel stays put on your teeth, leaving plenty of sugar for cariogenic (cavity-causing) bacteria to feed on and causing the pH level in your mouth to trend to acidic conditions, the same conditions that cause enamel to dissolve and potentially be lost.
+The sticky caramel stays put on your teeth, leaving plenty of sugar for cariogenic (cavity-causing) bacteria to feed on and causing the pH level in your mouth to trend to acidic conditions—the same conditions that cause enamel to dissolve.
 Caramel can cause mechanical damage as well.
 As you chew, it can get stuck so firmly to your teeth that it can pull out existing fillings.

 If eating caramel doesn’t seem close enough to the edge for you, a caramel apple up the risks.
-Adding the caramel stickiness to fruit acids to a hard apple and slippery apple skin, you can greatly increase the risk that you will end up with food stuck in your teeth, potentially causing pain and increasing your risk of oral health issues.
+Combining the caramel stickiness with fruit acids, a hard apple, and slippery apple skin, greatly increases the risk that you will end up with food stuck in your teeth, potentially causing pain and increasing your risk of oral health issues.

 Corn on the Cob